Wedding Vendor Payment Schedules (What You’ll Pay and When)

 How Wedding Vendor Payment Schedules Work

 Most wedding vendors require a deposit to secure your date, followed by one or more payments before the wedding.
-The exact timing varies by vendor, but the pattern is consistent.
+The exact timing varies by vendor, but the overall structure is consistent.

 In general: